apache/nuttx/configs/samd20-xplained/README.txt

        with the USART output on SERCOM4.
 Both symptoms imply some clock- related issue.

-       The configuration suggests CONFIG_MMCSD_HAVECARDDETECT=y, but as of this writing, there is no support for EIC pin interrupts.
+       The configuration suggests CONFIG_MMCSD_HAVE_CARDDETECT=y, but as of this writing, there is no support for EIC pin interrupts.

     4. OLED1 module is untested.
 These instructions were just lifted from